fowler-mychale/VehicleCollisions/Readme.md

 **2. Collisions per month, temperature and grouped by city.**
 - From the information provided we can determine that:</br>
-  - From the data provided we can determine that from the end of May to the end of August is when the most collsions occur.
+  - From the end of May to the end of August is when the most collsions occur.
 This fact likely due to the season and more people on the road.

 ```Python